 As PLSA members know, good governance is the foundation of success.
-That’s true for people running pension schemes and for the Association that represents them.
+That’s true for people running pension schemes and for the association that represents them.

-The Board makes sure that the voice of pensions and lifetime savings in the UK has a clear strategy and the necessary resources to fulfil it.
-It reviews our financial performance and the effectiveness of our lobbying, events, training and membership products and services.
+The PLSA Board makes sure that we can fulfil our mission to help everyone achieve a better income in retirement.
+It sets our strategy, allocates our resources, reviews our financial performance and monitors the effectiveness of our lobbying, events, training and membership products and services.

 Our Articles of Association set out how we govern the PLSA.

 The Articles require the Board to publish Rules to explain how aspects of our governance work in detail.
 Our Rules cover:

 If you’re interested in getting involved in our governance, contact openPLSA@plsa.co.uk.